zatech/code-of-conduct/README.md

 Many people want things from a large community of technical professionals.
 In many cases, if you need help solving your problem, learning something, or asking for answers, you'll find the community very willing to oblige.

-That said, we see a pattern of message from people who join mainly to encourage members from the community to perform some specific action.
+That said, we see a pattern of messages from people who join mainly to encourage members from the community to perform some specific action.
 Some examples include:

 * fill in my form/survey
 * give me feedback on my product